makerdao/community/governance/polls/SparkLend Ethereum - Activate Kill Switch Security Module - March 25, 2024.md

 The community can vote in this poll to express support or opposition to the activation of the Kill Switch Security Module on SparkLend Ethereum.
 The Kill Switch Security Module allows SparkLend Protocol to disable all borrowing across markets in the event of a depeg on key collateral assets.

+Initial oracles to onboard at 0.95 threshold:

+WBTC/BTC
+STETH/ETH

-Please review the discussion [thread](https://forum.makerdao.com/t/mar-21-2024-proposed-changes-to-sparklend-for-upcoming-spell/23918) to help inform your position before voting.
+Please review the discussion [thread](https://forum.makerdao.com/t/mar-21-2024-proposed-changes-to-sparklend-for-upcoming-spell/23918) and the [GitHub repository](https://github.com/marsfoundation/sparklend-kill-switch) to help inform your position before voting.

 ## Outcomes